 Do something enjoyable and low-pressure every day.
 Do something creative, listen to music, take a power nap, stargaze, spend time in the fresh air, take a walk, go for a ride, or simply spend some time doing nothing in particular.
 A good belly laugh can lower cortisol and adrenaline while boosting endorphins, which improve your mood, and research shows that listening to calming music has a positive effect on the body and brain, lowering blood pressure, heart rate, and cortisol levels.
 Nurturing yourself is a necessity, not a luxury, so make sure you prioritize it accordingly.
 Peruse these Self-Care Activities for more ideas.

 Replace “I’ll never be able to do this” and “Why am I such a baby about these things?” with statements that are true and kind.
 For example, “I’m stressed right now, but I won’t feel like this forever.”
 For more examples, read the section for stress in our Big List of Coping Statements.
 Focusing on positive outcomes can help reduce tension and stress, making it easier for you to achieve your goals.
 It’s also helpful to reinforce positivity in general by surrounding yourself with positive quotes, positive music, and positive people, and keeping a gratitude journal to look over when times are tough.

 9. Take care of your body.

-Your body is your vehicle through this life, and stress on your body will increase stress on your mind.
+Your body is your vehicle through this life, and stress on your body can increase stress on your mind.
 Work to maintain a balanced and healthy lifestyle with a healthy diet (reduce caffeine and sugar), regular exercise, and enough good sleep.
 Avoid trying to self-medicate your stress with excessive tobacco, alcohol, or other drugs.
-Taking care of your body will give your more energy and better brainpower to manage the stress in your life.
+Taking care of your body will give you more energy and better brainpower to manage the stress in your life.

 10. Change how you think about stress.